-Many entrepreneurs who want to start a business want a sole proprietorship or partnership.
+Many entrepreneurs who want to start a business want a sole proprietorship or partnership, regardless of whether they’re starting an LLC in Texas or in Singapore.

 There are advantages to running a business as a sole proprietor or with a partner.